 Fallen Giants: A tribute to the great Samp of Vialli, Mancini, Lombardo & co

-There were lots of great Italian sides during the 1980s and 1990s – and Vujadin Boskov’s Sampdoria team was right up there with the best of them.
+There were a lot of brilliant Italian teams during the 1980s and 1990s – and Vujadin Boskov’s Sampdoria side was right up there with the best of them.

 Going into the 1990-91 season, Sampdoria had developed something of a reputation as a cup team, winning multiple honours in the previous few seasons without ever really challenging for the league title.

 Between 1985 and 1990, the Genoese outfit won three Coppa Italias and reached two Cup Winners’ Cup finals, claiming the trophy at the second time of asking, but their league form saw them finish anywhere between 11th and fourth over the same period, which nevertheless represented their best-ever form in Serie A.

 In fairness, this was unsurprising.
 This was a golden age of Italian football, with Arrigo Sacchi’s Milan winning consecutive European Cups in 1989 and 1990.

 Diego Maradona had just enjoyed his most prolific season yet for Napoli by scoring 16 in 28 league games as he led them to Serie A triumph, while Inter boasted the brightest talents of new world champions Germany in Andreas Brehme, Lothar Matthaus and Jurgen Klinsmann.

 In fact, of the 10 outfielders selected for the 1990 World Cup team of the tournament, only Dragan Stojkovic, Paul Gascoigne and Roger Milla didn’t play for one of Sampdoria’s Serie A rivals, with Milan legends Paolo Maldini and Franco Baresi featured alongside Golden Boot winner Salvatore Schillaci of Juventus, Inter’s German trio, and of course, Napoli’s Maradona.